epixinvites/wayventure/README.md

 # Welcome to Wayventure's development branch!

+### NOTE: The project is currently halted for a month or two while I study deeper into C++

 ### Please only try to compile the released versions, I usually commit broken code

 ### Join our family!